 Therefore, it is perfectly possible to have very clean but dry air.
 In that case, you will not become sick from airborne bacteria, but you could suffer from the negative effects of low humidity.

 For the best experience, it is best to use the two appliances together.

-Knowing when to use humidifier and dehumidifier can save you from a lot of trouble.
+Knowing when to use humidifiers and dehumidifiers can save you a lot of trouble.
 However, look out for humidifier issues such as white dust on your things.

-On the other hand, a dehumidifier can make the air too dry.
+On the other hand, a dehumidifier can heat up a room and make the air too dry.
 Therefore, know when to turn it on and off.

-Do you have any other question regarding humidifier vs dehumidifier that you would like us to answer?
+Do you have any other questions regarding humidifier vs dehumidifier that you would like us to answer?
 Ask away!